Espresso-Aficionados/website/guides/water.md

 ![Hardness and Buffer Design of Experiments](../images/water_gh_kh_test.png)

 * 0GH/0KH was pretty light and acid forward.
 I would not call it hollow because there was a whole spectrum of flavors, but all nuances were very light with lots of 'space'.
 * 200GH/0KH was very intense and full but also acidic.
-Very exciting and attention grabbing, kinda wild.
+Very exciting and attention grabbing, kind of wild.
 * 0GH/100KH was light, mild, mellow, comforting.
 * 200GH/100KH was intense but kind of 'cloudy', a very dense and strong wall of flavors, a bit like a crazy natural.